norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 We know these stories too.
 (M/F)AANG tech layoffs in the range of 40,000 people (as of 2/24), with more likely to come.
 320,000+ layed off across tech in 23/24.
 VC funding at the lowest point in 6 years, and 62% lower than the funding peak of 2022.
 Engineers that had only recently settled into cushy management jobs suddenly upended, taking consulting or contract work to fill the gap.
 Post after painful social media post from displaced big tech Engineers who can't seem to find that next role.
 And a looming fear of Artificial Intelligence that might quickly automate away once thought "sacred" and un-automatable skills.

 #### The Indian summer
-OpenAI is worth over $80Billion
+During these "dark times", OpenAI went from $29B to over $80B in value.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5OTE2MDU3NiwxOTUyNTc1MDExLC00Nj
+eyJoaXN0b3J5IjpbLTE5MzAzNjEzMSwxOTUyNTc1MDExLC00Nj
 QyMDc2MzMsLTM0ODU0MzkxNiwyMjA2MDI4NCwtOTcxMDY5MjYw
 LDIwMzk2MDQ3MzcsNzM1MzE5MzU0LDEyNjEyMjQyOCw5NzMxNT
 MxNzksLTE4MjYzMDkxMzMsLTExOTQ0NjQ3MzUsMTkxMDA5NDUy